Fellowships and Awards

 Arnold H. Johnson Fellowship

-The Arnold H. Johnson Fellowship honors Dr. Arnold Johnson one of the country's outstanding contributors to the fields of nutrition and food technology.
-The purposes of this fellowship is to provide an independent source of funds to investigate new ideas and establish new ground for important work rather than supplementing already well-funded areas.
-An award will be given to a BMBB graduate student pursuing innovative research in the areas of nutrition and food technology.
-Applicants should submit a one-page description of their thesis research and additional letter of support from a BMBB faculty member.
+The Arnold H. Johnson Fellowship honors Dr. Arnold Johnson, one of the country’s outstanding contributors to the fields of nutrition and food technology.
+The purpose of this fellowship is to provide an independent source of funds to investigate new ideas and establish new grounds for important work rather than supplementing already well-funded areas.
+The award will be given to a BMBB graduate student pursuing innovative research in the areas of nutrition and/or metabolism.
+This fellowship is annually renewable, for a maximum of 4 years, provided the student maintains good standing in the Ph.D. program.

 Huber Warner Fellowship in Molecular Biology

-Cyrus Barnum Teaching Awards
+Cyrus Barnum Teaching Award

-Award will be given to BMBB graduate student in the name of Cyrus Barnum in recognition of excellence in teaching.
-The award may be for any aspect of the teaching experience including tutorials, lab classes or traditional classroom activities but may not be awarded to individuals for mentoring undergraduates in research within a faculty member's laboratory.
-The application materials must include a letter of nomination by the faculty member in charge of the course and be accompanied by course evaluations or student-derived commentary on the performance of the nominee as a teaching assistant.
+This award will be given to BMBB graduate students in the name of Cyrus Barnum in recognition of excellence in teaching.
+The awards may be for any aspect of the teaching experience including tutorials, lab classes or traditional classroom activities but may not be awarded to individuals for mentoring undergraduates in research within a faculty member's laboratory.

-Postdoctoral Fellow Awards
+BMBB Postdoctoral Awards

 Paul D. Boyer-James B. Peter Award

-The Boyer-Peter Award is given to a postdoctoral fellow (up to 5 years post-Ph.D.) who has made significant research contributions in any area of biochemistry under the direction of a BMBB faculty member.
-The award is funded by an endowment established by Nobel Prize winner and former faculty member, Paul D. Boyer, as well as his postdoctoral fellow, James B. Peter, in recognition of the many contributions postdoctoral fellows made to his research career.
+The Boyer-Peter Award is given to a BMBB postdoctoral fellow (up to 5 years post-Ph.D.) who has made significant research contributions in any area of biochemistry under the direction of a BMBB faculty member.
+This award is funded by an endowment established by Nobel Prize winner and former faculty member, Paul D. Boyer, as well as his postdoctoral fellow, James B. Peter, in recognition of the many contributions postdoctoral fellows made to his research career.
 The recipient will present a departmental seminar to the faculty, staff and students as well as invited guests.